sinanyil81/ES-for-IOT/README.md

 ### Update
 After installation:
 - start TI CSS and create a new workspace
-- Update CCS by selecting *ARM Compiler Tools* and *ARM GCC Compiler Tools* (You can click on the icon in the bottom right corner).
+- update CCS by selecting *ARM Compiler Tools* and *ARM GCC Compiler Tools* (You can click on the icon in the bottom right corner).

 * * *
 ## Energia IDE